Chris Cox (magician)

 Cox performed as part of Robin Ince & Friends at the 2009 TAM London event and again at TAM 2010 supporting his friend Tim Minchin.
 He appeared as part of Dick & Dom's Funny Business on BBC Two in February 2011.
 He produced a documentary on Minchin for BBC Radio 1 in December 2011.
 Cox and Minchin appeared together in an article about their friendship in The Independent in Spring 2012.
-He also produced Dan and Phil's Guide To Happiness for BBC Radio 1 along with creating the show My Playlist and producing the likes of Daniel Radcliffe, Maisie Williams, Jared Leto, Joss Whedon, Little Mix and others.

-In 2012 Chris was invited to perform on the main stage at Shakespeare's Globe, Latitude Festival and Reading Festival.
 In April 2012 it was announced that Cox was developing a television show with SyFy with the working title of The Chris Cox Project.

-In 2014 Chris starred in BBC Three's Killer Magic.
-In 2014 he appeared with Heston Blumenthal on Heston's Recipe For Romance for Channel 4, this was the start of Cox's creative relationship with Blumenthal.
-He is a creative consultant for Heston and the team at The Fat Duck.
+In 2014 Cox starred in BBC Three's Killer Magic.
+In 2014 he appeared with Heston Blumenthal on Heston's Recipe For Romance for Channel 4; this was the start of Cox's creative relationship with Blumenthal.
+He is a creative consultant for Heston and The Fat Duck, developing magic and theatrical effects to go alongside the dining experience.

-For five weeks over the summer of 2015 Chris starred in the new West End show 'Impossible (magic show)' at the Noel Coward Theatre to rave reviews.
+For five weeks over the summer of 2015 Cox starred in the new West End show 'Impossible (magic show)' at the Noël Coward Theatre.
 He went on to tour the show round the UK in 2016 as well as star in second West End season before taking the show to Dubai Opera, Kallang Theatre (Singapore), Beirut and a Christmas Season at the Smart Araneta Coliseum in Manila.

-He was also the theatrical magic consultant for Barnum (musical) at Menier Chocolate Factory, Dan & Phil's Amazing Tour Is Not On Fire and Dan & Phil's 2018 World Tour, Interactive Introverts.
-He is the Magic & Illusions Assistant For Harry Potter and the Cursed Child at Palace Theatre, London.

 The Guardian has called him "One of the most exciting entertainers in Britain" and Time Out once said he "does tricks that would make Jesus proud".

-Colin Murray was the co-director of his early stage shows, and was once a flatmate of Cox.